Paddlepop25/codeinstitute-boardgame-store/README.md

     - **EDIT, CANCEL & DELETE Buttons -** These buttons are in bright red color because it indicates danger of deleting, or committing changes to the game

-    - **Forms -** A ligtened orange background was chosen for the 'Add a Game', 'Contact Us', 'Edit Game' and account-related forms to give it a pop-up look on the page with the white background
+    - **Forms -** A lightened orange background was chosen for the 'Add a Game', 'Contact Us', 'Edit Game' and account-related forms to give it a pop-up look on the page with the contrasting white background

 ### Wireframes